Maryland Public Television: MPT

-Maryland Public Television, which is commonly known by its familiar name "MPT", is a public television network that compromises six television stations that broadcasts throughout the entire state of Maryland as well as into the District of Columbia and parts of Delaware, Pennsylvania, Virginia, and West Virginia.
+Maryland Public Television, which is commonly known by its familiar name "MPT", is a public television network that comprises six television stations that broadcast throughout the entire state of Maryland as well as into the District of Columbia and parts of Delaware, Pennsylvania, Virginia, and West Virginia.
 MPT is the only state-wide broadcaster in Maryland.
 MPT is a member of the Public Broadcasting Service.

 The Maryland Public Broadcasting Commission is an 11-member body appointed by the governor of the state of Maryland that holds MPT's broadcast licenses issued by the Federal Communications Commission.